 - 2.8.5 The observer should note:

 - .1 ease and speed of donning; and

 - .2 proper fit and adjustment.

-- 2.9 Water performance tests
+2.9 Water performance tests

-- 2.9.1 This portion of the test is intended to determine the ability of the lifejacket to assist a helpless person or one in an exhausted or unconscious state and to show that the lifejacket does not unduly restrict movement.
+2.9.1 This portion of the test is intended to determine the ability of the lifejacket to assist a helpless person or one in an exhausted or unconscious state and to show that the lifejacket does not unduly restrict movement.
 All tests should be carried out in fresh water under still conditions.

-2.9.2 The individuals chosen should include large and small able-bodied persons, both male and female, in the high, medium and low weight range.
+2.9.2 These tests should be carried out with at least six persons as described in 2.8.2.
 Only good swimmers should be used, since the ability to relax in the water is rarely otherwise obtained.
-At least six test subjects should be used.